 Unfortunately, unless you are a large, established company, discounting your services can often do more harm than good.
 Typically, it’s better to gain new business through quality work and a solid marketing plan rather than through slashing prices.
 While there are downsides associated with discounting, there are certainly times when it is appropriate as well.
 Here are three risks to consider along with solutions for when you do want to run a deal.

-Discounting can carry with it certain connotations that you may not want associated with your business.
+Discounting can carry certain connotations that you may not want associated with your business.
 Often, expensive products and services are simply perceived to be higher quality than lower-cost ones.
 By offering a discount, you may be unintentionally telling your clients that what you are offering is not really worth the higher price—or that no one is willing to pay a higher price.

 Making a discount part of a campaign to promote your business can be helpful if you are just getting started or if you’re looking to expand.
 Tie in your campaign to an upcoming holiday or time of the year, such as a “Spring Special”.
 Make sure the campaign runs for a limited amount of time and promote it on social platforms, among current clients, or through local media in the weeks leading up to it.
 This will help to get the word out about your business and put pressure on clients to take advantage of the deal when it runs.